niklasramo/palikka/README.md

 ###.Deferred.prototype.then()

 Chain deferreds.
 Returns a new deferred.
-Errors will "fall through" until they are "caught" with another ".then()" (with onRejected callback defined) in the same chain.
+Errors will "fall through" until they are "caught" with another `.then()` (with onRejected callback defined) in the same chain.

 **Syntax**